wanitchayap/Version-Control-Mock-Repo/github_scav.md

 # GitHub Scavenger Hunt Challenge

-Hi I am editing this in VIM, testing to see if this works.
+Hi I am editing this in VIM, testing to see if this works. >> Cool cool :)

+## Examples
 1. Who created this GitHub repository?
 2. How many different versions are stored (number of commits?)

+## The Scavenger List
+1. When was this repository created?
+2. When was the last update, who made that update, and what was the update about?
-3. Who is currently waiting for their changes to updated to the main code base?
+4. Who is currently waiting for their changes to be updated to the main code base?
-4. When was this repository created?
+5. What are the changes waited to be updated?
+What is the amount of changes (how many additions & deletions)?
+6. How many pull requests are approved so far and by who?
+7. Kas tested out a commit before but his commit was deleted later by Mint.
+What did he commit?